School prayer in the United States: Public opinion

 Questions regarding whether prayer should be present or absent in the United States public school system have been causing controversy for decades due to the need to allow religious freedom and guarantee the rights of the First Amendment of the United States Constitution.
 Although the topic has many opponents as well as those who are indifferent to the issue, a 2014 Gallup poll indicates that the majority of Americans, 61%, are in favor of allowing daily prayer in the classroom and 37% oppose daily worship.

 Evangelical Protestants are more likely to approve of school prayer than other religious groups.
-In a nationally representative study of 1,800 teens in the United States, 68 percent of the Evangelical Protestant teens that were surveyed thought it was appropriate for a teacher to lead a class in prayer while only 25 percent of unaffiliated teens agreed.
+In a nationally representative study of 1,800 teens in the United States, 68% of the Evangelical Protestant teens surveyed thought it was appropriate for a teacher to lead a class in prayer while only 25% of unaffiliated teens agreed.

 "Moment of silence"

 Despite ongoing debate, there are some instances when religious freedom and secular stability have been temporarily balanced.
 In the United States, some administrations have introduced a "moment of silence" or "moment of reflection" in which a student may, if they wish to, offer a silent prayer.
-The US Supreme Court decision in Wallace v.
+The Supreme Court of the United States decision in Wallace v.
 Jaffree (1984) held that a moment of silence in schools for the purpose of individual prayer or meditation constituted a valid application of the Free Exercise Clause, while a moment of silence for the clear intended purpose of a state-approved devotional activity constituted a violation of the Establishment Clause.
 In this same case, the issue of school prayer was further complicated by a distinction made between a public assembly attended by participants of their own free will, and a public event where attendance is legally required.

 A voluntarily attended Congress may open sessions with a prayer, but schools full of public pupils may not.
-Here the US Supreme Court has interpreted the issue as revolving around the degree of a government’s ability to indoctrinate its citizens.
+Here the US Supreme Court has interpreted the issue as revolving around the degree of a government's ability to indoctrinate its citizens.
 If it appears that participants at a state-sponsored event are more likely to influence the State itself, courts may treat prayer as "legislative prayer".
 If, on the other hand, the State is more likely to influence participants at its events, courts may treat prayer as "state-sponsored" prayer and thereby rule it unconstitutional.